Hoeby/V1-Shelly-Nodered-flow/README.md

 For nodered in docker, make the directory: /data/saved-files/shelly  (remember, that this needs to be a volume, that the config is not gone when something happens with the container) <br>

 Import the flow in your nodred environment.
-Copy the JSON flow with, open the next link and copy all data
+Copy the JSON flow with, open the next link and copy all data <br>
-<a href="https://raw.githubusercontent.com/Hoeby/V1-Shelly-Nodered-flow/main/flows.json">JSON flow data.</a>
+<a href="https://raw.githubusercontent.com/Hoeby/V1-Shelly-Nodered-flow/main/flows.json">JSON flow data.</a><br>
 Import this data in nodered

 When the directories where to config is saved need to be different, these can be changed in the flow.